joweyel/chatbot-aws-app/devops/README.md

 - ECR
 - EKS

-The application of Ansible playbooks is already automated within terraform and you can therefore directly use the jenkins-server when the provisioning is done.
+The application of the Ansible playbooks is already automated within terraform and you can therefore directly use the jenkins-server when the provisioning is done.
 The main terraform file is [main.tf](./terraform/main.tf)

 To create the ressources, run the following commands:
 ```bash